 Prior art in the third-party preissuance submission included publications from peer reviewed journals, U.S. and international patent documents, and evidence published in public online forums.
 This prior art addresses overly broad claims, such as the use of an effective amount of psilocybin or psilocin to reduce the symptoms of depression or anxiety.

 The America Invents Act allows third parties to submit prior art and concise descriptions of their relevance to the USPTO.
-This ensures that the documents submitted will be considered in the examination of that patent application.
+Documents submitted may be considered in the examination of that patent application.
 In addition, these submissions have a broad impact because applicants have a duty to disclose the prior art submitted against a single patent application for other relevant patent applications filed by the applicant.

 Porta Sophia works to support equity in the psychedelic field.
 The organization facilitates community engagement through encouraging submissions of prior art from the public and organizing an interdisciplinary Archival Researcher Network (ARN) to ensure quality psychedelic prior art is readily available to patent applicants, examiners, and those interested in psychedelic research.